Bitdefender Review: Quick Expert Summary

 The Android app has an excellent malware scanner.
 For my tests, I downloaded several malware samples to my Samsung Galaxy, and then I installed Bitdefender’s mobile antivirus on my phone.
 When I set up Bitdefender Mobile Security, the app immediately recommended I perform a scan.
 The scan took only a minute, and it found all of the malicious files I placed on my phone.

-I’m also impressed with the web protections.
-I tested this feature by visiting dozens of malicious sites with Chrome’s security filter turned off, and Bitdefender’s web protections blocked every single phishing site I tried opening, including sites that Chrome’s built-in protections failed to catch during my tests.
+I’m also impressed with the web protection.
+I tested this feature by visiting dozens of malicious sites with Chrome’s security filter turned off, and Bitdefender’s web protection blocked every single phishing site I tried opening, including sites that Chrome’s built-in protections failed to catch during my tests.

 I’m also a fan of the app lock feature, which allows you to lock important apps with a 4-8 digit PIN or your device’s biometric scanner.
 Bitdefender even takes an automatic selfie when somebody tries and fails to unlock your phone or locked apps — I locked my Facebook app, deliberately entered the wrong PIN code 3 times, and then I received a notification in Bitdefender’s online portal that someone tried to unlock Facebook on my mobile (and yes, Bitdefender did take my selfie as well!).
 Another cool thing about Bitdefender’s app lock feature is that you can enable Bitdefender to randomize number positions on the keyboard so that no one is able to read your PIN code.